lbussy/WsprryPi/docs/Operations/index.md

   -h --help
     Print out this help screen.
   -v --version
-    Show Wsprry Pi version.
+    Show the Wsprry Pi version.
   -p --ppm ppm
     Known PPM correction to 19.2MHz RPi nominal crystal frequency.
   -s --self-calibration
-    Check NTP before every transmission to obtain the PPM error of the crystal (default setting.).
+    Check NTP before every transmission to obtain the PPM error of the crystal (default setting.)
   -f --free-running
-    Do not use NTP to correct frequency error of RPi crystal.
+    Do not use NTP to correct the frequency error of RPi crystal.
   -r --repeat
-    Repeatedly, and in order, transmit on all the specified command line freqs.
+    Repeatedly and in order, transmit on all the specified command line freqs.
   -x --terminate <n>
-    Terminate after n transmissions have been completed.
+    Terminate after completing <n> transmissions.
   -o --offset
     Add a random frequency offset to each transmission:
-      +/- 80 Hz for WSPR
+      +/- 80Hz for WSPR
-      +/- 8 Hz for WSPR-15
+      +/- 8Hz for WSPR-15
   -t --test-tone freq
-    Simply output a test tone at the specified frequency.
-Only used for debugging and to verify calibration.
+    Output a test tone at the specified frequency.
+Only used for debugging and verifying calibration.
   -l --led
-    Use LED when transmitting (TAPR board).
+    Use LED as a transmit indicator (TAPR board).
-  -n --no-delay
+  -n --no-delay;
-    Transmit immediately, do not wait for a WSPR TX window.
+    Transmit immediately without waiting for a WSPR TX window.
 Used for testing only.
   -i --ini-file
     Load parameters from an ini file.
 Supply path and file name.
   -D --daemon-mode
     Run with terse messaging.
+  -d --power_level
+    Set actual TX power, 0-7.

-Frequencies can be specified either as an absolute TX carrier frequency, or using one of the following strings:
+Frequencies can be specified either as an absolute TX carrier frequency, or using one of the following bands:

   LF, LF-15, MF, MF-15, 160m, 160m-15, 80m, 60m, 40m, 30m, 20m,
   17m, 15m, 12m, 10m, 6m, 4m, and 2m

-If a string is used, the transmission will happen in the middle of the WSPR region of the selected band.
+If you specify a band, the transmission will happen in the middle of the WSPR region of the selected band.

-The "-15" suffix indicates the WSPR-15 region of band.
+The "-15" suffix indicates the WSPR-15 region of the band.

-Transmission gaps can be created by specifying a TX frequency of 0.
+You may create transmission gaps by specifying a TX frequency of 0.
 ```

 ### Command Line Entries for Testing